• Skip to primary navigation

 • Ground Nutmeg: Nutmeg adds a hint of nuttiness and an aromatic spiciness, elevating the complexity of the blend.

-• Ground Allspice: This unique spice comes from the dried pimento berries and while it carries the flavors of cinnamon, cloves, and nutmeg it is actually only a single spice made from this berry native to Jamaica.
+• Ground Allspice: This unique spice comes from dried pimento berries, and while it carries the flavors of cinnamon, cloves, and nutmeg, it is actually only a single spice made from this berry native to Jamaica.

 How to Make Homemade Pumpkin Pie Spice

 Creating your own pumpkin pie spice blend at home is easy and requires just a few common pantry spices.
-If you're a fan of McCormick's use this copycat pumpkin pie spice recipe for all your holiday baking and spiced lattes.
+If you're a fan of McCormick's, use this copycat pumpkin pie spice recipe for your holiday baking, overnight oats, or spiced lattes.

-This spice blend can be used in sweet or savory recipes, adding warmth and a hint of spice to your cakes, pies, cookies, dairy-free milk alternatives, or curries.
-You'll enjoy making delicious fall treats with this easy-to-make blend!
+This spice blend can be used in sweet or savory recipes, adding warmth and a hint of spice to your pumpkin bread, apple cakes, cherry pies, sugar cookies, dairy-free milk alternatives, or Thai or Indian curries.

-Creating a substitute pumpkin spice blend at home is easy and allows you to customize the mix to suit your taste.
-Here is what each spice brings to the overall blend.
+Creating a substitute pumpkin spice blend at home is easy!
+And it allows you to customize the mix to suit your taste.

 Ground Cinnamon